Common Questions: Restraining Orders in Florida

 What happens after I file the petition for a restraining order?

 The process begins as soon as you file a petition for an injunction.
 The courthouse staff will assist you in completing all required papers, which a judge will then review.
-If the judge determines that the sworn claims in the paperwork match the legal standards for an injunction under Florida law, they will issue a Temporary Injunction that will last for 15 days.
-Within 15 days, a hearing will be scheduled, and the Sheriff’s Office will seek to personally serve the injunction paperwork on the individual against whom the injunction is being sought.
+If the paperwork meets legal standards, the judge will issue a 15-day Temporary Injunction.
+The court schedules a hearing within 15 days, and the Sheriff serves the paperwork.

 If the respondent has been served, the judge will decide whether to grant a Permanent Injunction after hearing from the parties and witnesses and considering any evidence provided during the court hearing.
 If the judge grants a Permanent Injunction, it will remain in effect until the judge changes or ends it at either party’s request, after notice and hearing, or until a certain date designated by the judge.